 - Coca-Cola- It is the world’s most popular and highest-selling soft drink, as well as one of the most recognisable brands.

-- Sprite- Is another popular soft drink with a lemon-lime flavour that was first produced in 1961.
+- Sprite- This is another popular soft drink with a lemon-lime flavour that was first produced in 1961.

-- Fanta- Is Coca-second-oldest Cola’s brand, having been created in 1940.
+- Fanta- Is the Coca-second-oldest Cola brand, having been created in 1940.
 It comes in a signature orange flavour.

 - Coca-Cola Zero: Introduced in 2005, this sugar-free beverage became a million-dollar brand in 2007.

-Coca Cola follows a price discrimination strategy in its marketing mix.
+Coca-Cola follows a price discrimination strategy in its marketing mix.
 This means that they charge different prices for products in different segments.
-The beverage market is considered an oligopoly, with a small number of sellers and a large number of purchasers.
+The beverage market is considered an oligopoly, with a small number of sellers and many purchasers.
 And Coca-Cola and Pepsi are their two most powerful brands.
 Hence, Coke products are priced similarly to Pepsi products in the same segments.

 Consumers in developing nations like India are price sensitive and may flip if Coca-Cola prices its goods too high in comparison to Pepsi in a certain segment.
 As a result, both parties agree to preserve price parity in each segment.
 Coca-Cola also provides discounts on bulk purchases by bundling items.